-4. an entity (group or organisation) which is not an individual person, a political party or government entity
+The entity must not be an individual person, a political party or government entity

 A charity can't be one person, a political party or a government body or organisation.

 Charities are usually incorporated not-for-profits (such as companies limited by guarantee or incorporated associations), trusts or funds.
 Charities don't have to be incorporated, but remember that groups must be able to show they are not-for-profit (which would often require some kind of documentation, like rules, a constitution or a trust deed).